 - Expiration Date: When the option expires

-- Premium: Cost of buying the option
+- Option Premium: Cost of buying the option

 - In-the-Money (ITM): Option is profitable if exercised